SkaLe3/BrokenDrifter/README.md

 Broken Drifter is a small drift racing game with my own physics logic.
 It was made from scratch in a short time to test the self made framework and practice making games without an engine.
 The development of the framework was accompanied by learning how to develop a game engine from video, so framework code is almost similaer to https://github.com/TheCherno/Hazel

+The goal was to make the game in a short time, so the development is currently frozen and delayed
+# How to try
+1. Downloading the repository:

+  Start by cloning the repository with git clone --recursive https://github.com/SkaLe3/BrokenDrifter_Game.

-Controls:
+2. Controls:

 WASD - movement.
 Space - handbrake.
 R - change camera

-The goal was to make the game in a short time, so the development is currently frozen and delayed

-TODO:
+# TODO:

 Fix backward drive;
 Fix collisioin;